HackYourFuture/Git/Lecture-2.md

     If you could log in to the remote machine and find the repository in the filesystem, you could have a look at all its branches under refs/heads/.

+# Checkout

+    The git checkout command lets you navigate between the branches created by git branch.
+Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
+Think of it as a way to select which line of development you’re working on.

+To check out the specified branch, which should have already been created with git branch, run:
+`git checkout <existing-branch>`
+This makes <existing-branch> the current branch, and updates the working directory to match.

+To create and check out <new-branch>, run
+`git checkout -b <new-branch>`
+    The -b option is a convenience flag that tells Git to run git branch <new-branch> before running git checkout <new-branch>.

 # Cheat sheet:
 1. To delete a local branch, whether tracking or non-tracking, safely:
 `git branch -d <brachname>`